Take no chances with winter preparation

 Autumn provides a great time to schedule landscaping works such as planting and arboriculture activity.
 August through to November is also an important period to focus on landscaping activities like hedge trimming.
 This is not just to keep things tidy but also to ensure safe access around paths and to preserve sight lines for vehicle traffic in car parks and for security cameras.
 Similarly, another important area to consider is the safety of trees onsite and it’s important to ensure that any wooded areas near buildings or paths have been recently inspected for dead wood that may need removing to ensure safety during winter storms.
 As with any area of health and safety, acting proactively regarding tree safety and effectively documenting this action is the key to mitigating legal hazards should the worse happen.

-Getting ready for the rains
+Getting ready for the winter rains

 One of the defining features of the British climate is rainfall, which is why it’s vital to ensure that drainage systems are working as they should ahead of winter.
 Again, this is an area where planned maintenance is important to ensure drains can handle the expected conditions.
 The Met Office has warned that the UK will see an increase in the number of “high impact heavy rainfall” days, with intense and prolonged rainfall seeing a rise in flooding.
 While drainage systems are not designed for flash flooding, proactive measures such as CCTV drainage surveys and high-pressure water jetting will ensure that they can operate at their optimal level.